What is a featured snippet?

 Answer boxes are provided by Google and not pulled through from any website.
 Here is an example of an answer box:

-Now you know what a featured snippet is, it’s important to look at what their benefits are.
+Now you know what a featured snippet is, it’s important to look at what the main benefits are.

 1. Increase organic sessions